-Stock-based compensation awards are granted periodically to the named executive officers to attract, motivate and retain these employees.
-Stock options are performance-based since the stock options will have value to the named executive officers only to the extent of any increase in the Corporation's stock price.
+Stock-based compensation awards are granted annually to the named executive officers to attract, motivate and retain these employees.
+Stock options are performance-based since the stock options will have value to the named executive officers only to the extent of any increase in the Corporation's stock price after the grant date.
 Performance stock units are performance-based since the performance stock units vest only if the Corporation achieves the specified performance metrics.
 Restricted stock units are used to provide a direct ownership interest in the Corporation and a long-term incentive for the named executive officers to remain in the employment of the Corporation.
+In addition, such awards align executive and shareholder interests as they increase in value with stock price appreciation.

 The Compensation Committee intends for the preponderance of stock-based compensation to be tied to the long-term financial performance of the Corporation and its stock.
-Although individual stock-based compensation awards may vary, under current conditions as a general guideline the Compensation Committee makes awards so that the percentage of the total value of stock-based compensation is approximately as follows:
+Although individual stock-based compensation awards may vary, under current conditions, as a general guideline, the Compensation Committee makes awards so that the percentage of the total value of stock-based compensation each year is allocated approximately as follows:

-Percent of Total Value of Stock Based Compensation
+refeelt of Total Dollar value of

+Stock Based Compensation

-Stock
+Stock Stock Performance R

-Options Stock Units Units
+Options Stock Units Stock Units

-ief Executive Officer 30% 50% 20%
+Chief Executive Officer 25% 50% 25%

-her Named Executive Officers 40% 40% 20%
+Other Named Executive Officers 30% 40% 30%

-In determining the amount of stock-based compensation awards, the Compensation Committee considered the results of Aon's 2011 compensation assessment which formed the basis for stock-based compensation awards in 2012.
-The Compensation Committee then awarded to the chief executive officer and the other named executive officers in 2013 a number of shares for each type of stock-based compensation award that was generally consistent with the number of shares awarded in 2012 after taking into consideration the total stock-based compensation awards made by the Corporation and the number of shares available under the Corporation's stock incentive plans.
+In determining the aggregate value of stock-based compensation awards to grant for 2015, the Compensation Committee considered the results of Towers compensation assessment as to the value of stock-based compensation awards provided at the 25th percentile of the peer group data and the 50th percentile of the compensation survey data.
+The Compensation Committee then awarded to the chief executive officer and the other named executive officers in 2015 a number of shares for each type of stock-based compensation award that was generally consistent with the recommendations of Tower's as to value and the above chart as to mix of type of stock-based compensation awards.
+Such decisions were also made after taking into consideration the total stock-based compensation awards made by the Corporation and the number of shares available under the Corporation's stock incentive plans.